Argentina Citizenship By Investment 2025

 4. Title of Ownership, Securities or Participation Titles

 The Title of Ownership is required by Argentine institutions to authenticate the actual investment of declared capital.
 This documentation ensures that the investor’s declared capital has been utilized for specific investments, contributing genuinely to Argentina’s economic development.
 While some institutions may have internal verification processes, others might necessitate third-party verification for increased transparency.
-Contact us to navigate these requirements effectively.
+This step is essential for building a strong case for citizenship by investment as well.
+Contact us for guidance on how to meet these documentation requirements smoothly and effectively.

 5. Photocopy of your International Passport of All Pages